Master hexagonal architecture in Rust

 needs an intimate understanding of the whole axum crate just to get the server running 4

-! axum isn't even part of our codebase – it's a third-party dependency that has escaped containment.
+! axum isn't even part of our application – it's a third-party dependency that has escaped containment.

 You'd have the same problem if this code lived in a setup